Mr-Smyth/circles/README.md

 ### Step 2 of 5
 This page is reachable from either completing the setup a new person page, or by clicking edit on a search result from the home page.
 The page includes common site navigation and a reduced logo pushed to the top left.
-The persons parents (if linked in the DB) will be displayed in form, allowing you to edit them.
+The persons parents (if linked in the DB) will be displayed in form,.
+The form can be edited.
+Editing a parent will first force Circles to remove the persons id from any children field in the DB, this is because if we are reassigning parents, the person cannot be a child of someone else.
-Editing a parent will first force Circles to search for a match, if a match is found then that found person will become the parent.
+Circles will then search for a match, if a match is found then that found person will become the parent.
+The person will then be added as a child of the new parent and any existing children of the parent will be updated with a new sibling, as will the person also.

 If no match is found, then the entered information will be used to create a new parent.
+The operations linking new parent to child, and child to parent will all take place.

+In both cases Circles will ensure that both parents are linked to eachother as partners / spouse as having a child is a relevant relationship.

 Clicking on Add Parents, will perform the above CRUD, and automatically take the user to step 3 - Edit Spouse.
 Clicking skip, will take the user to the next step - Edit Spouse.

 [Back to Index](#index)
-## Edit Spouse_Partner Page
+## Edit / Add Spouse_Partner Page
 ### Step 3 of 5
-This page is reachable only from completing the Edit Parents page.
+This page is reachable only by completing the Edit Parents page.
 The page includes common site navigation and a reduced logo pushed to the top left.
 The page will display the Spouse and or Partners of the person being edited, in a row of links, within a top seperated window.
-These links are clickable and when clicked, will change the person being edited, to the person who was just clicked.
+Clicking on any of these links will give the option to remove the person as a spouse or partner.
+However - It is not possible to remove someone as a spouse / partner if they have a shared child, Circles considers having a child together as a relevant relationship and in this case wont allow the relationship to be removed.
+To alter a childs parents search for, and then edit the child in the edit parents page.

 Below this window is a blank form, which will allow the user to add a spouse or partner for the person being edited.
 Once added, a new spouse or partner will be immediatly displayed at the top of the page.
 Clicking Add Spouse Partner will first force Circles to search for a match, if a match is found then that found person